Accessible Design in the Public Right-of-Way Certification Course

 The training is offered to MnDOT staff and consultants seeking certification for prequalification.
 The content is being presented by MnDOT staff.
 Course dates by location are below.
 Lunch and course manuals are provided at all trainings.

 This training will be held from 8:30 a.m. to 4:30 p.m. (registration begins at 8:00 a.m.) at the specified locations on the dates listed below.

-This class has been recorded.
+This class was recorded in 2019.
 If you would like to view the recording, visit Minnesota LTAP.

 - Consultants - $150 - your place in the class will not be confirmed until payment is received.

-- MnDOT staff or students – Free, but registration is required.
+- MnDOT staff, students, county, city and government agencies – Free, but registration is required.
 MnDOT staff should register with their district training representative.

 - If you have a disability and require accommodation to fully participate in this activity, please contact Janet Miller at 651-366-4720 or firstname.lastname@example.org.
 Requests should be made immediately upon registering in order to accommodate your needs.